alan-platform/alan-platform.github.io/pages/tutorials/model/2022.2/application-tutorial.md

 By default, expressions in an `application` model point to earlier defined attributes.
 This is important for the guarantees that the language gives you, which we discuss in the [docs](/pages/docs/model/{{ page.version }}/application/grammar.html).

-Again, build and check your app, selecting `Beverages types` from the left menu bar:
+Again, build and check your app, selecting `Beverage types` from the left menu bar:
 ![beverages types collection](./images_model/011.png)

 Now you are free to add or adjust the `Beverage types` you have in your restaurant while also being able to use them in your menu setup: